Blog / Is the EPPP Hard? What the Data Actually Says

 • Doctoral candidates pass at higher rates than master's-level candidates (in jurisdictions that allow master's-level licensure)

-82% sounds reassuring until you realize that means nearly 1 in 5 first-time test-takers don't pass.
+A 78 to 82% pass rate sounds reassuring until you realize that means roughly 1 in 5 first-time test-takers don't pass.
 And each retake costs time, money, and emotional energy.

 What Makes It Hard